weizhiao/rust-elfloader/README.md

 ```

 ## mini-loader
-[mini-loader](https://github.com/weizhiao/elf_loader/tree/main/mini-loader) is implemented based on the `elf_loader` library.  mini-loader can load and execute ELF PIE format files.
+[mini-loader](https://github.com/weizhiao/elf_loader/tree/main/mini-loader) is implemented based on the `elf_loader` library. mini-loader can load and execute elf files, and currently only supports `x86_64`.

-## dlopen-rs
-[dlopen-rs](https://crates.io/crates/dlopen-rs) is also implemented based on the `elf_loader` library.
-It implements the functionality of dlopen, allowing dynamic libraries to be opened at runtime.
-And it has implemented hot reloading.

 # TODO
-* Support more CPU instruction sets (currently only supports AArch64, Riscv64, X86-64).
+* Support more CPU instruction sets (currently only supports `AArch64`, `Riscv64`, `X86-64`).
-* Improve support for DT_FLAGS flag bits.
+* Improve support for `DT_FLAGS` flag bits.
 * Improve comments and documentation.
-* Add examples (e.g., an example of loading dynamic libraries using an asynchronous interface).
 * Add support for more instruction sets in the example mini-loader.
 * Add more performance tests and correctness tests.
 * Further optimize performance using portable simd.
-* Find a dynamic library suitable for testing performance (and make sure it's large enough).
 ...

 # Supplement
-If you encounter any issues during use, feel free to raise them on GitHub.
-We warmly welcome everyone to contribute code to help improve the functionality of `elf_loader`. 😊
+You can report any issues you encounter while using this library on GitHub, and we warmly welcome everyone to submit code to improve the functionality of `elf_loader`. 😊